Znuny Web Services – REST API

 7.1 Installation

-Section titled “7.1 Installation”pip install pyznuny7.2 Quick Start
+Section titled “7.1 Installation”pip install znuny7.2 Quick Start

-Section titled “7.2 Quick Start”from pyznuny import ZnunyClient
+Section titled “7.2 Quick Start”from znuny import BasicAuth, ClientConfig, TicketOperation, ZnunyClient

 |---|---|